Need a quick meal? Pull some frozen dumplings out of the freezer and make Potsticker Soup.

 So, when you’re sick and don’t feel like cooking, make this soup.
 It’s easy, warm and nourishing.

-5 frozen potstickers (any type – chicken, pork, vegetable)
+- 5 frozen potstickers chicken, pork, or vegetable

 Cook potstickers according to package directions.
 (I prefer to boil them.)
 Drain.

-While potstickers are cooking, mix tamari/soy sauce, sesame oil, pepper and scallions in a shallow bowl.
-Heat stock in a saucepan or in the microwave.
+While potstickers are cooking, mix tamari/soy sauce, sesame oil, pepper, and scallions in a serving bowl.
+Heat broth in a saucepan or in the microwave.

 Place potstickers in tamari/soy sauce mixture and combine well.
-You want the sauce to coat the potstickers.
-Add stock, stir and serve immediately.
+(You want the sauce to coat the potstickers.)
+Add broth, stir, and serve immediately.